-Fuel is easily flammable and toxic.
-When handling fuel, be sure to exercise the utmost caution.
-Never perform any work on the fuel system in the proximity of open flames or burning cigarettes.
-Always allow the engine to cool off first.
+- Always allow the engine to cool off first.
 Immediately clean up any fuel which may have been spilled.
 Materials saturated with fuel are also easily flammable.
-In case you ingested fuel or fuel splashed into your eyes, consult a doctor immediately.
+In case you ingested fuel or fuel splashed into your eyes, consult a doctor immediately. - DISPOSE THE FUEL PROPERLY!

-CARBURETOR - Adjust idling
+CARBURETOR - Adjust idling (Keihin-FCR41)

 Idling adjustment of the carburetor strongly affects the engine's starting behavior.
 That is, an engine whose idling speed is adjusted correctly will be easier to start than one whose idling speed has not been adjusted correctly.
-Idling is controlled by the throttle stop screw 1 and the mixture control screw 2.
-The throttle stop screw is used to adjust the basic position of the throttle.
-The mixture control screw is used to control the idle mixture which arrives at the engine via the idle system.
-Turning it clockwise will reduce the amount of gasoline (lean mixture), turning it counterclockwise will increase the amount of gasoline (rich mixture).
+The idle speed is controlled by means of the adjusting wheel 1 and the mixture control screw 2.
+The adjusting wheel is used to adjust the basic setting of the slide.
+The mixture control screw is used to control the idle mixture which arrives at the engine by way of the idle system.
+Clockwise turning reduces the fuel quantity (lean mixture), counterclockwise turning increases the fuel quantity (rich mixture).